 The best intercom is one that you can afford and enjoy using.
 It needs to have the features you require- and you can save a lot of money if you don’t need things like GPS connectivity or to talk to large groups.

 Personally, this is the motorcycle intercom system we use and have done for many years.
 Yes, there are newer versions now available but this is still doing the job- for now!

 Mesh is the term for a different technology to bluetooth.
 It allows many more riders to be connected on one system.
 Both the Sena and Cardo systems have this (Cardo call it DMC)

 Yep.
 Both systems will work universally with other brands, so they will work with each other no problem.

 We hope you found our review of the best motorcycle intercoms helpful.
 Here are some other posts you might enjoy:

-- Motorcycling in Switzerland- the Ultimate Guide
+- Motorcycle Touring- the Ultimate Beginner’s Guide